descartez/markov-tarot/README.md

-#
+# Markov Tarot
-A markov-chain generator using the works of Neil Gaiman and H.P.
-Lovecraft
+A markov-chain generator using the works of various authors.

+#### Purpose:
+I wanted to create something that would use markov chains to create various "characters" that would speak in various tones and styles, maybe even offer up predictions.
+This project has come from my various loves of certain authors, as well as a desire to try out markov chain creation.
+My hope is that the "characters" will speak in a way that creates the impression of particular personalities.

 ### Source Texts

-# The Bard:
+# The Shaman:
 [Click Clack the Rattlebag by Neil Gaiman](http://www.telegraph.co.uk/culture/hay-festival/11603446/Neil-Gaiman-Click-clack-the-Rattlebag.html)

 # The Shaggoth